 Why Azure AD Connect?

-Azure AD Connect, to say, is completely rewritten.
-It provides not only synchronization but also with recently added functionalities including pass-through authentication.
+Azure AD Connect has been completely rewritten, so to speak.
+It provides not only synchronization but also recently added functionalities, including pass-through authentication.
 It has an identity bridge between your on-premises AD and Azure AD.
-Microsoft puts a lot of efforts for the latest versions to significantly increase the usability of the tool, integrate many features and technologies.
+Microsoft has put a lot of effort into the latest versions to significantly increase the usability of the tool, integrate many features and technologies.

 Some of the features include auto upgrade or possibility to install Active Directory Federation Services farm (AD FS) directly from the Azure AD Connect Wizard.
-Oh, BTW – AD FS can now be replaced in some scenarios by one of the Azure AD Connect features called Azure AD Pass-through.
-Haven’t heard?
-Ask us at Predica!
+Oh, and BTW – AD FS can now be replaced in some scenarios by one of the Azure AD Connect features called Azure AD Pass-through.
+Haven’t heard of it?
+Ask us!

-Azure AD Connect is your bridge between on-premises AD and your Azure AD.
-This allows synchronization of identities and much more!
-Simply placed in organization structure can bring many benefits:
+Azure AD Connect is your bridge between the on-premises AD and your Azure AD.
+This allows the synchronization of identities and much more!
+Simply placed in organization structure, it can bring many benefits:

 - Password synchronization and writeback – with this, you can take advantage of cloud-based password reset

-- Device writeback – this may not be an immediate benefit for everyone.
-However, you will really like it in the future as Mobile Device Management becomes a part of IT culture and a requirement of business.
-With Device writeback, you can have your devices registered in Azure (i.e. using Microsoft Intune) and use them as a conditional access in AD FS.
+- Device Writeback – this may not be an immediate benefit for everyone.
+However, you will really like it in the future as Mobile Device Management becomes a part of IT culture and a business requirement .
+With Device Writeback, you can have your devices registered in Azure (i.e. using Microsoft Intune) and use them as a conditional access in AD FS.

 - Prevent accidental deletes – this tech will be watching your operations right now and stop if there is some suspicious activity in a sync.

 - Automatic upgrade – from now on the tool will update itself, no need to remember about it!
 Awesome, isn’t it?